iqtree/iqtree.github.io/doc/recipes/phylogenetic-placement.md

-# Recipes
+# Phylogenetic placement

-This is a collection of one-off examples of analyses in IQ-TREE.
-One might call them 'infrequently asked questions'.
-The idea is a searchable and reproducible database of analyses to help the community do what they need to with IQ-TREE.

-If you'd like to request a recipe, please head over to the issues page and use the 'recipe wanted' label.

-## Add sequences to an existing tree

 ### The general problem

-This recipe shows you how to add new sequences to an existing tree, then to optionally perform a global re-optimisation of that tree.
+This recipe shows you how to add new sequences to an existing tree (phylogenetic placement), then to perform a global re-optimisation of that tree.

 Sometimes you have an existing phylogeny, and you'd like to add new sequences it without altering the existing relationships.
-This is increasingly common in what's called 'online' phylogenetics, for example when building phylogenies to track outbreaks where new data arrive every day.
-To read more about online phylogenetics you could read [this preprint](https://www.biorxiv.org/content/10.1101/2021.12.02.471004v2), which compares lots of approaches.
+This is increasingly common in what's called 'online phylogenetics'.
+For example, in an ongoing pathogen outbreak we might get a lot of new genomes arriving in our database every day.
+Rather than infer a new tree from scratch each day, it's better to start with yesterday's tree and just _add_ the new genomes to it.
+[This preprint](https://www.biorxiv.org/content/10.1101/2021.12.02.471004v2), shows some recent work on online phylogenetics, and compares a lot of different approaches.
+In this recipe I'll cover how to do this in a Maximum Likelihood framework using IQ-TREE.

-> If you have VERY large datasets, i.e. more than many tens of thousands of sequences, you should consider using [UShER & matOptimize](https://usher-wiki.readthedocs.io/en/latest/), or [MAPLE](https://github.com/NicolaDM/MAPLE) for your online phylogenetics analyses.
+> If you have very large datasets, i.e. more than many tens of thousands of sequences, you should consider using [UShER & matOptimize](https://usher-wiki.readthedocs.io/en/latest/), or [MAPLE](https://github.com/NicolaDM/MAPLE) for your online phylogenetics analyses.
+These pieces of software can comfortably handle alignments of millions of sequences, with tens of thousands of new sequences being added every day.
+There are tradeoffs (e.g. matOptimize uses parsimony) but they are often perfectly acceptable (that's covered in the preprint linked to above).

 ### A specific example